 Indian Street Food is pure comfort.
 A Bombay Grilled Sandwich is a must when it comes to street food.

-A Bombay Grilled Sandwich – also known as Mumbai Sandwich is an Indian Sandwich that is especially popular in the streets of Mumbai.
+A Bombay Grilled Sandwich - also known as a Mumbai Sandwich is an Indian Sandwich that is popular in the streets of Mumbai.

-This famous Indian Street Food is made with chutney, butter, potatoes, tomatoes, cucumbers, onions, cheese, and chat masala.
-On occasion, I’ve also seen the addition of beets and green bell peppers on these sandwiches.
+This famous Indian Street Food is made with green chutney, butter, potatoes, tomatoes, cucumbers, onions, grated cheese, and chaat masala.
+On occasion, I've also seen the addition of beets and green bell peppers on these sandwiches.

 Bombay Grilled Sandwich is: